Feeding too much or too little can shorten a dog's life, affect their behaviour and negatively impact their mental health.

 Why Puppies Should Be Fed More Regularly Than Adult Dogs

 A good rule of thumb for puppies, according to some dog food companies, is to feed dogs up to six meals a day for very young puppies, dropping to two meals a day, depending on the dog’s breed, for puppies aged six months heading into adulthood.
-This is to give young dogs the right nutrients for body and cognitive development.
+This is to give young dogs the right nutrients for the body and cognitive development.

 Here’s what some of the larger dog food companies recommend: